as/frame/README.md

 # Note

 A frame's text is not addressable.
-Once the characters are written to the frame, there is no mechanism to retrieve their position from within the frame.
+Once the characters are written to the frame, there is no mechanism to retrieve value from within the frame.
 Use a buffer to store text for reading and the range addresses of the frame to access bytes from that buffer.

 See `github.com/as/ui/win` for an example.